-- 1. Watch for the FAFSA Submission Summary from the US Dept. of Education and review your information and make any necessary corrections to the FAFSA. - 2.
+Review your information and make any necessary corrections to the FAFSA. - 2.
 Schools listed on the FAFSA will also receive the FAFSA Submission Summary & will communicate\ any additional instructions if the student's FAFSA is flagged for issues or verification (review). - 3.
 Colleges will send out\ award notifications to students who have finalized their financial aid and been accepted for enrollment.
 The award notification lists the types and amounts of financial aid for which the student is qualified. - 4.
-Compare award notifications against the cost of attending. - Follow instructions from college to accept/decline aid and complete any additional steps such as completing Loan Entrance Counseling, Master Promissory Note, and reviewing workstudy information.
+Compare award notifications against the cost of attending. - 5.
+Follow instructions from college to accept/decline aid and complete any additional steps such as completing Loan Entrance Counseling, Master Promissory Note, and reviewing workstudy information.